 In the last few days, reports have emerged that Twitter’s famous 140 character limit could be increased to a giant 10,000 characters (the current size of its direct messaging feature) in the next few months.
 One of the biggest social media platforms going, Twitter has gained over 302 million active users since it began in 2006.
 However, since its launch 10 years ago, it’s not yet made a profit.

-The original 140 characters initially began as a way to fit a single tweet into the space of an SMS (160 characters) but with SMS becoming more and more outdated, is the restriction still necessary?
+Twitter’s character limit of the original 140 characters initially began as a way to fit a single tweet into the space of an SMS (160 characters) but with SMS becoming more and more outdated, is the restriction still necessary?
 Jack Dorsey, co-founder of Twitter says that more and more people are taking screenshots in order to share a message of longer length, or link to another site where more information can be given.

 Social media is an integral part of many businesses’ marketing strategy.
 Twitter provides a way to engage with audiences in short, fast pace, real-time snippets.
 This differs from Facebook which can be considered longer and perhaps more conversational.
 It is also very different from LinkedIn which encourages a professional and more formal approach to share and engage.